mhmgad/FactSpotting/README.md

 # FactSpotting

-Checking the correctness of a fact based on some text corpus.
+An engine to spot mentions of fact (in triple formats) in text corpora either indexed over Elasticsearch or through Bing API.
 The fact can appear in text in positive or negative context.
+Fact Spotting Engine is used as the under laying evidence curotor for _ExFaKT_

 ## Installing External Libs